 - Check your balance online

 - No monthly account fees while you study1

 Although you can transfer money into your account before you arrive, until you have visited a branch and had your ID checked, you will not be able to withdraw money from the account.
 Keep this in mind for organising things such as the bond for your new accommodation, or for paying your University fees.

 What to do when you arrive

 Visit a CommBank branch as soon as possible after you arrive to order your debit Mastercard®, which you can use in store and online.
 Your debit Mastercard will be sent to the Australian address that you give us.

 What should you bring to your local branch?

 - Your passport

-- Proof of enrolment (including start and end dates for your course).
+- Your student ID or proof of enrolment (including start and end dates for your course)

 Other things to consider